 especially from the Severn & Wye Railway.
 If anyone owns such items and is considering disposal he will be pleased to hear from them.

-If you are member of the Dean Forest Railway Society and might be able to offer a few hours a week helping John our Curator in general duties in the museum, why not write to John at the:-
+If you are a member of the Dean Forest Railway Society and might be able to offer a few hours a week helping Christopher, our Curator, in general duties in the museum, why not write to Christopher at the:-

 Dean Forest Railway Museum Trust

-Gloucestershire GL15 4ET or contact him via our website contact form.
-We're always on the lookout for some friendly helpful faces.
+We’re always on the lookout for some friendly helpful faces!